Strategic Roadmaps (Roadmunk)

 3. In the left-hand menu, click into Privacy & Security and scroll down on this page to find the Cookies and Site Data section.

-4. Select the Clear Data option - Cookies and Cache should be pre-selected in the modal that appears on the screen.
+4. Select the Clear Browsing Data option - Cookies and Cache should be pre-selected in the modal that appears on the screen.

-5. Click the Clear button at the bottom of the menu to clear your cache and cookies.
+6. Click the Clear button at the bottom of the menu to clear your cache and cookies.

 Instructions for MacOS Safari

-1. With your browser open, click into the Safari option on your system's top-menu.
+1. With your browser open, click into the Safari option on your system's top menu.